-Recently, the U.S. Congress allocated funding to colleges and universities to assist students affected by the COVID-19 pandemic.
-The Higher Education Emergency Relief Fund (HEERF) was created to enable colleges and universities to provide cash grants to current students for expenses related to disruptions to their education due to COVID-19.
+The U.S. Congress allocated funding to colleges and universities to assist students affected by the COVID-19 pandemic.
+The Higher Education Emergency Relief Fund (HEERF) was created to enable colleges and universities to provide cash grants to current students for educational related expenses and for costs that students incurred because of disruptions to their education due to COVID-19.

-To access the Higher Education Emergency Relief Fund (HEERF), AU signed and submitted to the Department of Education a certification affirming the university will distribute no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.
+To access the Higher Education Emergency Relief Fund (HEERF), AU signed and submitted to the Department of Education a certification affirming the university will distribute no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act, Section 314(d)(5) of CRRSAA and section 2003 of the ARP to provide Emergency Financial Aid Grants to students.
 The Secretary of Education advises colleges and universities to prioritize students with the greatest need, but also establish a maximum funding threshold for each student to ensure the widest possible distribution of funds.

 For comprehensive information regarding American University's response to the COVID-19 pandemic, please visit AU's COVID-19 Resources page.